ZPascal/keycloak-grafana-dashboard/README.md

 ## Contribution

-If you would like to contribute a sample script [here](examples), have an improvement request, or want to make a change inside the code, please open a pull request.
+If you would like to contribute, have an improvement request, or want to make a change inside the code, please open a pull request.

 ## Support